guidemetothemoon/kristhecodingunicorn/content/english/post/azure_qualys.md

-+++
-author = "Kristina D."
+---
+author: "Kristina Devochko"
+title: "Scanning Azure VMs, Azure Arc-enabled servers and ACR images for vulnerabilities with Microsoft Defender and Qualys"
+date: "2023-06-06"
-title = "Scanning Azure VMs, Azure Arc-enabled servers and ACR images for vulnerabilities with Microsoft Defender and Qualys" date = "2023-06-06" description = "In this blog post we'll look into how we can use integrated Qualys scanner in MS Defender for vulnerability assessment of Azure Arc-enabled servers and other applicable resources." draft = false tags = [
+description: "In this blog post we'll look into how we can use integrated Qualys scanner in MS Defender for vulnerability assessment of Azure Arc-enabled servers and other applicable resources."
+draft: false
+tags: [
     "azure",
     "devops",
     "cybersecurity-corner",
     "security"
 ]
-slug = "scan-azurevm-azurearc-acr-with-defender-and-qualys"
+slug: "scan-azurevm-azurearc-acr-with-defender-and-qualys"
-aliases = ["azure_qualys"]
+aliases: ["azure_qualys"]
-+++

-{{< table_of_contents >}}
+---

+> ⚠️ **Please note that Azure vulnerability scanning with the integrated Qualys scanner has now been deprecated (as of 1st of May 2024).**

 In the modern reality with tens of security vulnerabilities that are being disclosed daily you need to continuously implement a variety of security controls in order to ensure that your systems are strongly protected.
 Even if you're running on the cloud⛅